-COVID19 Vaccine Allocation: Ensure that people with disabilities and older adults, particularly those in any institutional or congregate setting or receiving HCBS in a setting where it is not possible to socially distance, continue to be prioritized for the COVID19 vaccine and related third doses or booster shots and are not discriminated against in violation of federal disability laws; engage in culturally competent, accessible outreach to ensure that people with disabilities and older adults are given information to make an informed choice about the vaccination; ensure long-term care facilities do not discriminate against people who decline vaccination.
+• Vaccine Allocation: Ensure that people with disabilities and older adults, particularly those in any institutional or congregate setting or receiving HCBS in a setting where it is not possible to socially distance, continue to be prioritized for necessary vaccines or booster shots and are not discriminated against in violation of federal disability laws; engage in culturally competent, accessible outreach to ensure that people with disabilities and older adults are given information to make an informed choice about the vaccination; ensure long-term care facilities do not discriminate against people who decline vaccination.
 See principles.